DataCoordinateQueryResults

 ValueError

-Raised when graph is not a subset of the dimension graph in this result.
+Raised when dimensions is not a subset of the dimensions in this result.

 Notes